 Lorraine believes that the opportunity to try yoga should be accessible to everyone; this belief has fuelled her interest in yoga outreach; particularly in working with adults affected by stress and anxiety, addiction and complex PTSD.
 She holds a 200 hr Teacher Training certificate from CYS Scotland.
 She has completed training with the Minded Institute in Yoga and Mindfulness for Addictions and a 40 hour CPD workshop on Trauma Informed Yoga practices with David Emerson from the Boston Trauma Centre.
 Lorraine currently teaches medical students clinical skills and resuscitation at the University of Edinburgh Medical School and teaches a variety of yoga classes and stress workshops for NHS staff, the recovery community and other mental health settings.

-Lorraine teaches Women's Trauma Informed Yoga on Fridays from 19:30 - 20:30 with Edinburgh Community Yoga at the Beetroot Sauvage Wellness Centre.
+Lorraine teaches Women's Trauma Informed Yoga on Thursdays from 19:45 - 20:45 with Edinburgh Community Yoga at the Beetroot Sauvage Wellness Centre.

 After moving to Edinburgh in 2015, I started to deepen and increase my yoga practice as a way of engaging with the community and grounding in a new home.
 During my teacher training with MUDRA Yoga in 2017 I discovered my love for sharing this practice with others, and I always intend for my teaching to be empowering, inspiring and explorative, creating a fun and accepting environment.
 I love how yoga can give a vibrant embodied experience while still expressing intention and thought, and my practice and teaching is grounded in yoga philosophy.